Barry8197/EPA_PublicData/README.md

   2. Run `CREATE DATABASE eia860;` to create the database that will receive data for all eia860.
   3. Run `CREATE DATABASE eia923;` to create the database that will receive data for all eia923.
   4. Run `\q` to exit the PostgreSQL prompt.
+4. Set up a `pgpass.conf` file with the password you set:
+    - Open the terminal
+    - Make sure you are in your home dirctory
+    - Run the command line
+    ```sh
+    vi .pgpass
+    ```
+    - Press i to enter the Insert mode
+    - Enter the line: `127.0.0.1:*:*:catalyst:the password you picked`, substituting in the password you picked for the catalyst user.
+        - The line above says "whenever you try to connect to the local machine over IPv4 with the username `catalyst`, use the password ______".
+    - Press escapw to exit insert mode and press ':wq' to save and exit.

 ### 4. Import the data into PSQL